stephenmcd/mezzanine/docs/blog-importing.rst

 The Blogger import currently has one known limitation which is a maximum of 500 blogs or 500 comments per blog that can be imported.
-If you have more than this the import will still but end up being truncated.
+If you have more than this the import will still work but end up being truncated.

 Dependencies